Burnout vs Tired: Signs You Crossed From Exhausted to Burnt Out

 Here is a concrete way to know which one you are dealing with.

-Ask yourself: After real rest — not a nap, but a genuine recovery period — do I feel restored?
+Ask yourself: After real rest, not a nap but a genuine recovery period, do I feel restored?

 If yes, you were tired.
 Respect that.
 Rest more.

 If no, you are likely dealing with burnout.
 And the fix is not more rest.
 The fix is a structural change in how you operate.
+For the full recovery framework, see how to recover from burnout.

 Individual results vary, but the pattern is consistent.
 Tiredness is a volume problem.
 Burnout is a system problem.